 In everyday talk, evaluation usually refers to total concrete evaluation: you start from a closed expression and you turn it into the value it stands for.
 The name is quite explicit — you keep applying reduction steps until you can't.
 In civilized rewriting systems, the order in which these reductions are applied doesn't matter, thanks to the confluence property.

 Non-confluent rewriting systems are not strictly incompatible with total evaluation, however the equivalence relation can't just be equality, then.
-If you embrace nondeterminism, you can decide that your expression doesn't return a value, but the set of values compatible with the expression.
+You could embrace nondeterminism and decide that your expression doesn't return a value, but the set of values compatible with the expression.
 However, whether this respects our definition of total concrete evaluation is at least questionable (we don't end up with a value).
-Alternatively, you can evaluate the expression down to one of the values it is compatible with, which is not the nicest equivalence property to work with but meets our criterion more manifestly.
+Alternatively, you could evaluate the expression down to one of the values it is compatible with, which is not the nicest equivalence property to work with but meets our criterion more manifestly.

 As you will have guessed, total concrete evaluation is an evaluation procedure built out of concrete steps only.